16patsle/wordpress-csp-manager/README.md

 ### 1.2.1

-- Fix mode validation on Output CSP headers
+- Fix error caused by improperly checking the chosen CSP mode when outputting headers (thanks @reatlat).

 ### 1.2.0